-I-1 Racism, Sexism, Sexual Orientation, and Gender Identification Discrimination crimination and stereotyping based on such factors as race, gender, sexual orientation, gender identification, disability, ethnicity, immigration status, occupation, and religion must be eliminated.
+I-1 Racism, Sexism, Sexual Orientation, and Gender Identification Discrimination

+The NSEA believes in the equality of all individuals.
+Discrimination, stereotyping and harassment based on such factors as race, gender, sexual orientation, gender identification, disability, ethnicity, immigration status, occupation, and religion must be eliminated.
 (June 2016)